 The Group uses a provision matrix to calculate ECLs for trade receivables.
-The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns (i.e., by customer type).
+The provision rates are based on days past due for groupings of various customer segments that have similar loss

 The provision matrix is initially based on the Group's historical observed default rates.
 The Group calibrates the matrix to adjust the historical credit loss experience with forward-looking information such as inflation and foreign exchange rates.
 At every reporting date, the historically observed default rates are updated and changes in the forward-looking estimates are analyzed.